codemaster05330/timoanttila/content/blog/php-upgrade.md

 Finally, PHP 8.2 includes a new `throw` expression for more concise and expressive error handling.
 With the throw expression, you can now `throw` an exception directly in an expression, rather than needing to write a separate statement.

-Overall, the improvements to error handling in PHP 8.2 can make it easier to identify and debug errors in your code, ultimately improving the quality and reliability of your PHP projects.
+Overall, the improvements to error handling in PHP 8.2 can make it easier to identify and debug errors in your code, ultimately improving the quality and reliability of your PHP applications.

 ## Common code problems when upgrading to PHP 8.2

-Upgrading a PHP website or project from version 7.4 to 8.2 is a significant step that requires careful planning and execution PHP 8.2 includes many performance enhancements, new features, and bug fixes that will improve the overall functionality of your project.
+Upgrading a PHP website or application from version 7.4 to 8.2 is a significant step that requires careful planning and execution PHP 8.2 includes many performance enhancements, new features, and bug fixes that will improve the overall functionality of your application.
 However, the upgrade process may introduce compatibility and code issues that must be addressed to ensure a smooth transition.

 ### Deprecated features